Trudy-Du/Portfolio/index.md

 # Project experience
 ## New York City Shooting Incidents Analysis | Durham college

 Power BI is used to create a dashboard which displays the time, location and borough trends of New York City Shooting Incidents.
-Then we give some advice to the public and the Police Department.
+Then some advice were given to the public and the Police Department based on the analysis.

 _Technology Used_
+- Bulleted
 •	Power Query
 •	Power BI